AnteDujic/pands-project2021/README.md

 2. Iris Versicolour
 3. Iris Virginica

+Setosa is linerally separable from the other two classes.

 ![alt text](https://github.com/AnteDujic/pands-project2021/blob/main/Iris%20Flowers.png)

 The dataset is often used in data mining, classification and clustering examples and to test algorithms.